DFKI-NLP/language-attributions/README.md

 to language.

 Our implementation uses their [toolbox](https://github.com/albermax/innvestigate).
+A scientific paper, in which we present our approach, is under revision.

+**Here are contributions to a negative sentiment classification that our method retrieved from a sentiment model:**

 ![Negative Sentiment Contributions](https://github.com/rbtsbg/language-attributions-1/blob/master/images/negative_sentiment.png)

+The review is taken from the Amazon Review Polarity dataset on which we also trained the sentiment model.

 # How to run experiments: